We’ve all heard a Zen kōan or two during our lives, including the shortened version of this one:

 “Master, what is the purpose of a mouse?
 Of a hawk?
 Of all life?”

-Without taking his eyes from the hawk, the teacher responds.
+Without taking her eyes from the hawk, the teacher responds.
 “It is to serve Gaia.
 Or die.”

 What is Gaia?